 At Mill Woods United, we gather to discuss the sacred values that give meaning to our lives.
 Our Sunday morning gatherings provide some of that, but many of us also want other opportunities for “lifelong learning in Love.”
-Below are descriptions of some activities that seek to fulfill this need.
+Below are descriptions of some upcoming and past activities that seek or sought to fulfill this need.

 Book Study Group: “Unbelievable,” Nov-Dec 2018

-Facing the Future group is sponsoring a book study group around what is assuredly the last book from American Episcopal Bishop John Shelby Spong — “Unbelievable: why neither ancient creeds nor the Reformation can produce a living faith today” (Feb.
+Facing the Future group sponsored a six-evening book study group around what is assuredly the last book from American Episcopal Bishop John Shelby Spong — “Unbelievable: why neither ancient creeds nor the Reformation can produce a living faith today” (Feb.
 2018).
-I have agreed to facilitate.

-Spong’s book offers 12 theses, which we will cover over six weeks:
+Spong’s book offers 12 theses, which we covered as follows:

 • November 1: Preliminary chapters *God — pp. xi-53 (stop after “Freud”)

 • November 8: God [remainder] * Jesus Christ * Original Sin — pp. 54-99